Business Development Responsibilities: Looking for a Co-founder? Read This Before You Make Your Choice.

 So, perhaps, it’s good to ask yourself: what types of competencies do I need to match my competencies?
 Is this the right person?
 Do I already feel good enough to pull the project off? — Since if you don’t, even a cheerleader won’t help in the long run.

 Mind also that you won’t ever be alone when running a company and working on its business development strategy.
 The family will still be there for you.
-You will chat with your clients, employees, subcontractors — and they will also share their ideas with you.
+You will chat with your clients, employees, and subcontractors — and they will also share their ideas with you.
 You will chat and discuss on social media.
-If loneliness is what you fear from, the co-founder is not necessary to solve this problem — as it will solve itself.
+If loneliness is what you fear, the co-founder is not necessary to solve this problem — as it will solve itself.

 2. Do You Know How to Put Your Idea to Life, and You Are Counting on Someone Else to Rescue Your Project?

 Fresh business developers often have high-level ideas — which might hold water as they address some real problem — but they don’t have any idea of how to pull the project off.
 What type of hardware or software should be built for this purpose?
 How to find the target group of clients?
 So, they find someone to save the project.

 In the end, a few people come together to build the project but none of them has a helicopter view of the project — and in the end, the project can’t be completed because a few pieces of a puzzle don’t fit together.